domschl/HuggingFaceGuidedTourForMac/README.md

 - Install `homebrew` and `miniconda` (a minimal version of `anaconda`)
 - [Optionally] install tensorflow with metal optimization (from Apple's conda repos)
-- Install pytorch with MPS (metal performance shaders) support [02/2023: currently requires nightly build!]
+- Install pytorch with MPS (metal performance shaders) support (make sure to install v.
+2.x)
 - Install `jupyter lab` to run notebooks
 - Install `HuggingFace` and run some pre-trained language models using `transformers` and just a few lines of code within jupyter lab.